SwatiVerma2/Jira-Notes/README.md

-# Jira
-Jira is a popular project management and issue tracking tool developed by [Atlassian](https://www.atlassian.com/).
-It is widely used by software development teams to plan, track, and manage software projects.
-Here are some key features and functionalities of Jira:

-1. **Issue Tracking**: Jira allows teams to create, update, and track issues (tasks, bugs, user stories, etc.) throughout the project lifecycle.
-2. **Agile Project Management**: Jira supports agile methodologies such as Scrum and Kanban.
-It provides boards, backlogs, sprints, and other tools to help teams manage their agile workflows.
-3. **Custom Workflows**: Teams can define custom workflows to match their specific processes, including custom issue types, statuses, and transitions.
-4. **Reporting and Analytics**: Jira offers various reports and dashboards to help teams monitor progress, identify bottlenecks, and make data-driven decisions.
-5. **Integration**: Jira integrates with a wide range of other tools and services, including [Confluence](https://www.atlassian.com/software/confluence), [Bitbucket](https://bitbucket.org/), [GitHub](https://github.com/), [Slack](https://slack.com/), and more.
-6. **Permissions and Security**: Jira provides robust permission schemes to control access to projects, issues, and other resources.

-Jira is highly configurable and can be tailored to fit the needs of different teams and projects, making it a versatile tool for project management and issue tracking.

 # What is Agile?
 - Agile is a project management and software development approach that aims to be more effective.
 - Agile means move quickly.